timmcginley/Agile/Projects/README.md

 # Projects

 This year we will explore how to grow a building.
 You are not expected to 'really' grow a building, we want you to explore the idea to see where it goes.
-This year we have 3 options for how you can explore this.
+This year we have 3 options plus a wildcar option for how you can explore this.

 1. As a [Game]
 2. As a Computational (Parametric) [Design System]